White Paper

 How It Was Evaluated

-A simulation-led comparison under matched conditions
+A head-to-head comparison under identical conditions

 Workflow diagram showing layout generation, ring-isolated simulations, basis-matrix solver, target mean PPFD assignment, and field evaluation.